veebch/fob/README.md

 # Fob

-Put important QR codes onto a small, light, always-on, never-runs-out-of-power epaper keyring.
+Tools and intructions to put important QR codes onto a small, light, always-on, never-runs-out-of-power epaper keyring.

-This repository contains tools and intructions to do that.
-It has been tested on a Swiss Covid19 Vaccination certificate, but the same method could be used to encode any information in a QR code eg Boarding Pass, Concert Ticket, etc
+Tested on a Swiss Covid19 Vaccination certificate, but the same method could be used to encode any information in a QR code eg Boarding Pass, Concert Ticket, etc

 ## Hardware